faassen/secretweblog_zola/content/posts/towards-a-common-structure-of-zope-3-extensions.md

 tags = ["zope", "packaging"]
 +++

-# Towards a common structure of Zope 3 extensions

 Quite a few Zope 3 extensions are starting to appear.
 This is great.
 There is all the great work done within the [Z3ECM svn repository](http://svn.nuxeo.org/trac/pub/browser/z3lab/).
 There's